stefan-schroedl/pymeter/README.md

-# pymeter
+# PyMeter
-Simple utilities for stream statistics and timing
+Simple utilities for stream statistics and timing.